-command can be a valid TSO/E command or CLIST, an alias command defined using SET LOCAL to TSO/E.
+can be a valid TSO/E command or CLIST, an alias command defined using SET LOCAL ALIAS, or one of the predefined host independent commands (e.g. DIRECTORY, TYPE, to TSO/E.

-ALIAS, or one of the predefined host independent commands (e.g. DIRECTORY, TYPE, WHO, etc.).
+WHO, etc.).
 NetEx/eFT performs translation on any alias prior to passing the command string